freerange/google-drive-backup/README.md

 * `RCLONE_S3_REGION` - AWS region in which `cdk deploy` was run and thus S3 bucket was created
 * `CRON_SCHEDULE` - JSON representation of JavaScript object conforming to [`CronOptions` interface](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-applicationautoscaling.CronOptions.html), e.g. `{"weekDay":"mon","hour":"03","minute":"15"}`

+### Healthchecks

+* Create a [healthchecks.io](healthchecks.io) account, create a project, and add a check with a suitable period and grace time to ensure the task completes successfully according to the schedule defined in `CRON_SCHEDULE`, and add suitable integrations to provide relevant notifications.
+Set `HEALTHCHECKS_URL` to the "ping URL" for the check, this will be of the form: https://hc-ping.com/${uuid}.

 ## Credentials

 ### Google Drive access